This page will discuss containers and container images, as well as their use in operations and solution development.

 After the image name part you can add a tag or digest (in the same way you would when using with commands

-).
+like docker or podman).
 Tags let you identify different versions of the same series of images.

 Digests are a unique identifier for a specific version of an image.
 Digests are hashes of the image's content,